-I’m a frelance page designer by day but food enthusiast 24 hours.
-This blog documents my food journeys in San Diego and points in between.
+This blog continues to document our food journeys in San Diego and points in between.
 On occasion, my husband Paul, a cartoonist and infographics journalist will do a guest post when I’m feeling lazy, uninspired or if he just wants to talk about his love of fish sandwiches.

 To get acquainted with me, read some of my favorite posts: